RocklandUOW/rockland-frontend/README.md

-# rockland

-Rockland
+# Rockland

+Welcome to the frontend repository for the Rockland app.
+Rapid development updates will be pushed in branches other than the `main` branch.
+The `main` branch will have the latest updates only when merging and version update is necessary.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is developed using Flutter.

+> TODO: write tutorial on how to setup Flutter from scratch.

 A few resources to get you started if this is your first Flutter project: